yonishi-13/ProductPosterGeneration/README.md

 ## 🚀 Planned Enhancements (Ongoing Research)

 The application is evolving into a **Planning + Rendering** framework for structured generative design.
-Current focus areas include:
+Future plans include:
-- Modular layout planning
+- Integration of layout-aware models like **PlanNet**
-- Interpretable visual encoding
+- Interpretable and modular layout-to-image pipelines
-- Controllable generative rendering
+- Better spatial reasoning and content placement
-- Layout diversity & brand consistency
+- Improved layout diversity and branding fidelity

-These features are in the **prototyping and evaluation phase** with the goal of scaling to real-world marketing use cases.
+These features are currently in the **prototyping phase**.

 ---